node-real/community_kb/node/Enhanced API.md

 }
 ```

-###

 ### nr_getTokenMeta

 #### Metadata of a Token

-This an API that returns the metadata of a Token using its contract address as a paramater.
+This is an API that returns the metadata of a Token using its contract address as a paramater.
 Metadata summarises the basic information about the data.

 #### Request Body